aakers24/THM/Paths/SOC1/SOC1.md

 #### Windows Registry

-* The Windows Registry is a database that hold the system's configuration data including information about the hardware, software, and users/accounts.
+* The Windows Registry is a database that holds the system's configuration data including information about the hardware, software, and users/accounts.

     * The Registry follows the key-value paradigm.
 A Registry Hive is a group of Keys, subkeys, and values stored in a single file on the disk.